JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesVM.md

 ## Intermediate code
 Languages like Java use intermediate VMs between the system and the source code.
 Code is compiled into **intermediate code or bytecode** and then a VM runs the code on the computer and translates it into machine code.

-The same code can be run on any hardware device as long as it supports the virtual machine, making it highly portable
+The same code can be run on any hardware device as long as it supports the virtual machine, making it highly portable, and useful for testing on different hardware.

+Can be slower than running straight up compiled code.

 <img width="992" alt="Screenshot 2022-05-31 at 12 00 51" src="https://user-images.githubusercontent.com/72783315/171158867-a9776a77-76c0-491a-9d6b-0bef1a53a232.png">